 By Mark E. Gammon.

 Mark E. Gammon is the Matthew Simpson Professor of Religion at Simpson College in Indianola, Iowa.
-He obtained an M.Div. from Duke Divinity School and a Ph.D. in moral theology from Boston College.
+He holds a Ph.D. in theological ethics from Boston College.